bendavismines/devOpsWorkshop/README.md

   Pipelines require a build agent that will execute the build or deployment steps that are being configured in Azure DevOps.
 Build agents can be Linux, MacOS, or Windows machines.
 The specification required depends on what you are building in your pipeline.

-- What are the environment variables that are created?

-  *How do we find the name needed?*

 - What is the App Settings File?

-  There is a root appsettings.json and appsettings.{env}.json file for each environment that is being loaded according the value of the `ASPNETCORE_ENVIRONEMNT` variable.
+  There is a root appsettings.json and appsettings.{env}.json file for each environment that is being loaded according the value of the `ASPNETCORE_ENVIRONMENT` variable.
 The example we have is logging.
 A user may want to log all warnings and information logs in the Dev environment, but the minimize noise only errors will be logged in Production.

 ## Setting Up Production Pipeline
 1. Create a Production Stage in your Release Pipeline in the same way you created the dev stage but this time release to your Production Web App with the correct `ASPNETCORE_ENVIRONMENT` variable